amithbharadwaj/amithbharadwaj/README.md

 ### 3. [Sainahealth]
 - **Technologies:** ASP.NET Web API
 - **Deployment:** AWS EC2, RDS
-- **Description:** Sainahealth is an admin panel that facilitates [describe primary functionality], deployed on AWS EC2 with a focus on performance and security.
+- **Description:** Sainahealth is an admin panel that facilitates patient and healthcare professionals data, deployed on AWS EC2 with a focus on performance and security.

 ### 4. [Dataflow]
 - **Technologies:** ASP.NET MVC
 - **Deployment:** AWS EC2
-- **Description:** Developed for Dubai Health Authority, Dataflow integrates with a payment gateway and features new package configuration to streamline [describe primary functionality].
+- **Description:** Developed for Dubai Health Authority, Dataflow integrates with a payment gateway and features new package configuration to streamline health verifications.

 ## 📚 Experience

 - **Software Developer** at [Promena] | [2020 OCT] - Present
   - Designed and developed scalable applications using ASP.NET Core and Node.js.
   - Implemented CI/CD pipelines with GitHub Actions and GitLab for efficient deployments.
-  - Managed cloud infrastructure on AWS, including EC2, ECS, RDS, and DocumentDB.
+  - Managed cloud infrastructure on AWS, including Domain management and IIS.

 ## 🌟 Achievements